China sets growth target 'over 6%,' tightening HK control - WTMJ

 Beijing claims Taiwan as its territory and has threatened to invade if it tries to make its de facto independence official.
 Li said the mainland will “resolutely deter” any activity “seeking ‘Taiwan independence.’”

-This year’s legislative meeting is being held mostly by video links to keep Chinese leaders, delegates and reports separate as an anti-virus measure.
+This year’s legislative meeting is being held mostly by video links to keep Chinese leaders, delegates and reporters separate as an anti-virus measure.

-Last year’s meeting was postponed from March to May due to the outbreak.
-The official Xinhua News Agency said the decision to stick to this year’s political calendar shows life is “returning to normal.”

 The ruling party earlier announced it achieved its goal of doubling economic output from 2010 levels by last year, which required annual growth of 7%.
 Xi has talked about doubling output again by 2035, which would imply annual growth of about 5%, still among the highest for any major economy.

-As Xi has sought to cement his image as a history-making leader who is reclaiming his country’s rightful place as a global power, China has doubled down on repression of dissent in ways that could stifle innovation.
+As Xi has sought to cement his image, China has doubled down on repression of dissent in ways that could stifle innovation.

 The ruling party’s desire for the prosperity produced by free-market competition also clashes with its insistence on playing a dominant role in the economy and strategic goals of reducing dependence on other countries.